 Total revenues shown demonstrate an aggregated total of major General Fund revenue sources for the City: Property Tax, Sales Tax, Municipal Energy Tax, and Class B/C Road Funds.
-The revenue projections may vary from what is actually collected, depending on what is developed.
-For example, the mixeduse development may include office, retail, or some combination of the two, along with multi-family residential.
-As Table 3 demonstrates, the total revenue collected varies depending on what use is found within the mixed-use area.
+The total revenue generated by the development within the area depends on the final mix of development subtypes.